NYU-CSO/recitation/r8/README.md

 ```

 You'll notice that the program still correctly outputs `Hello world` but now there are no memory-related errors.
 We freed all blocks we allocated onto the heap.

+Let's look at another example, in the file `buggy-code.c`.
+Compile this into an object file (don't forget about the various flags to give GCC), then into an executable, and figure out what the bug is (hint: there are two).
+Document what they are, and potential fixes for them.

+A third example is in the binary `buggy-executable`.
+We withhold the source file `buggy-executable.c`.
+Using GDB and Valgrind, can you figure out what happens, and why?
+What is a potential fix for this?
+Can you use GDB to recreate sections of the source code?